 How Smoking Damages Your Body

-The science behind how smoking affects every organ system — lungs, heart, brain, skin, immune function, and more.
-What cigarette smoke does to your body and what changes when you stop.
+How smoking affects every organ system — lungs, heart, brain, skin, immune function — and what changes in each of them once you stop.

 Cigarette smoke contains over 7,000 chemicals, at least 70 of which are known carcinogens.
 Understanding what those chemicals actually do — at the cellular and organ level — isn't meant to scare you into quitting.
 It's meant to give you an accurate picture of what your body is dealing with, and what it's capable of repairing.

 The damage smoking causes is not uniform across organ systems.
 Some effects are acute and reverse quickly when you quit.
 Others accumulate over decades and take years to undo.
-Some risk reductions are dramatic — heart disease risk drops by half within a year of quitting.
+Some risk reductions are fast — excess heart disease risk falls to half a smoker's somewhere between one year and six, depending on which body you read.
 Others, like lung cancer risk, decline more slowly but still meaningfully over 10+ years.

 The cardiovascular system